 12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 I have spent my childhood with my grandparents in the village.
-I have seen the farmers and laborers hardly fall ill.
-Might be there are some other reasons.
-But I had observed them that they are taking onion regularly throughout the years at breakfast, lunch, and dinner.
-Now, I feel that onions had also protected them from many diseases and disorders.
-Onions are known as the protector of all diseases because of its numerous health benefits and medicinal uses.
+I have seen the farmers and labourers hardly fall ill.
+There for some other reasons.
+However, I had observed that they have been taking onion regularly throughout the years at breakfast, lunch, and dinner.
+Now, onions have also protected them from many diseases and disorders.
+Onions are known as the protector of all conditions because of their numerous health benefits and medicinal uses.
 Onions are abundant with vitamins, minerals, and other phytochemicals.
-The eating of onion is good for arthritis treatment, regaining consciousness, cures headache, prevents cataract, and also known for disinfectant.
+The eating of onion is good for arthritis treatment, regaining consciousness, curing headaches, and preventing cataracts, and also known as a disinfectant.
 Besides these, it is an appetizer, treats earache, stomach pain, and also effective in case of the common cold.
-It also acts as anti-viral, anti-inflammatory, and anti-bacterial and its use gives relieves amoebic dysentery.
+It also acts as anti-viral, anti-inflammatory, and anti-bacterial, and its use relieves amoebic dysentery.

 12 Wonder Benefits And Nutritional Facts Of Eating Onion (Allium cepa)